bogliosimone/similaripy/docs/guide.md

-# 📘 Similaripy - Guide
+# 📘 SimilariPy - Guide

 Welcome to the official **SimilariPy** documentation, a high-performance library for sparse KNN similarity models in Python.